Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Preliminaries

 \subsection{Results of Wavelet Shrinkage}

 We introduce the theoretical results of wavelet shrinkage in this section.
-Let $S$ be a mixed Hölder($\alpha$) matrix with norm $L$ as defined in Definition \ref{def_mixed_Holder}, and be contaminated by additive noise $Z$ as in model \eqref{eq_model}.
-When $\alpha$ and $L$ are not specified, in \cite{donoho1995adapting, donoho1996neo, ankenman2018mixed}, the \textit{Wavelet Shrinkage} scheme is applied to construct an estimator from $\wt S$ over all $\alpha > 0$.
-Note that in~\cite{donoho1994ideal, donoho1995adapting, donoho1996neo, ankenman2018mixed}, the analysis assumes that the entries in the noise matrix \( Z \) are i.i.d.
-Gaussian with distribution \( \mathcal{N}(0, \sigma^2) \).
-However, in our high-dimensional setting described in Assumption~\ref{assum_main}\,(i), the variance of the noise is of order \( \mathcal{O}(n^{-1}) \).
-To adapt the wavelet shrinkage results to this regime, we restate that the relevant theorems with the noise matrix entries $Z$ are i.i.d.
-Gaussian with distribution $\mathcal{N}(0,\sigma^2/n)$.
-Besides, in~\cite{donoho1994ideal, donoho1995adapting, donoho1996neo, ankenman2018mixed}, the theorems and performance guarantees are stated in terms of the normalized wavelet coefficients by an additional factor of \( 1/pn \) in~\eqref{eq_ws_coeff}.
-For consistency with our framework, we restate the relevant results in terms of unnormalized wavelet coefficients.
+Let $S$ be a mixed Hölder($\alpha$) matrix with norm $L$ as defined in Definition~\ref{def_mixed_Holder}, and be contaminated by additive noise $Z$ as in model~\eqref{eq_model}.
+When $\alpha$ and $L$ are not specified, in~\cite{donoho1995adapting, donoho1996neo, ankenman2018mixed}, the \textit{Wavelet Shrinkage} scheme is applied to construct an estimator from $\wt S$ over all $\alpha > 0$.
+We note that in~\cite{donoho1994ideal, donoho1995adapting, donoho1996neo, ankenman2018mixed}, the results are stated under $\mathcal{O}(1)$ entry-wise noise variance, whereas our framework assumes $\mathcal{O}(n^{-1})$ variance as in Assumption~\ref{assum_main}\,(i).
+The results below have been restated to match the scaling and conventions of our framework.